SAS AI solutions are making everything from chatbots to cities and hospitals smarter

 Lotte Card, Notilyze, CHU de Montpellier, EDP and Shop Direct are among the SAS customers innovating with artificial intelligence

-Artificial intelligence (AI) is helping drive innovation at organisations from Seoul to Liverpool.
-Powered by AI solutions from SAS®, the leader in analytics, organisations such as Lotte Card, Notilyze, CHU de Montpellier, EDP Portugal and Shop Direct are transforming their businesses and the experiences they create for their customers and communities.
+Artificial intelligence (AI) is helping drive innovation at organizations from Seoul to Liverpool.
+Powered by AI solutions from SAS®, the leader in analytics, organizations such as Lotte Card, Notilyze, CHU de Montpellier, EDP Portugal and Shop Direct are transforming their businesses and the experiences they create for their customers and communities.

 Lotte Card offers an AI-enhanced customer experience with smarter chatbots

 For many consumers, a credit card is much more than a piece of plastic – it’s accessibility.
 And in an increasingly cashless world, Lotte Card aims to offer not only exemplary financial access to its customers, but also memorable service.
 With the largest distribution network in Korea, the credit card company serves millions of customers.
 To meet the needs of those customers in real-time, Lotte Card turned to SAS for intelligence behind their chatbot solution to better serve customers and automate call-center employee workloads.